Measles (rubeola)

 If you have been exposed to measles and you haven't had the vaccine, you may be able to prevent the infection by getting immunoglobulin (IG) or the measles vaccine as soon as possible.
 Babies who are younger than 12 months, pregnant people, and people who have impaired immune systems that can't fight infection may need to get IG if they are exposed to measles.

-• Do not give your child two or more pain medicines at the same time unless the doctor told you to.
+• Do not take two or more pain medicines at the same time unless the doctor told you to.
 Many pain medicines have acetaminophen, which is Tylenol.
 Too much acetaminophen (Tylenol) can be harmful.

-• Try to keep your child from scratching the rash.
+• Try not to scratch the rash.

-Measles (rubeola) in children: When to call
+Measles (rubeola): When to call

 Call your doctor now or seek immediate medical care if:

-• Your child has a fever with a stiff neck or a severe headache.
+• You have a fever with a stiff neck or a severe headache.

-Watch closely for changes in your child's health, and be sure to contact your doctor if:
+Watch closely for changes in your health, and be sure to contact your doctor if:

-©2011-2024 Healthwise, Incorporated
+©2011-2025 Healthwise, Incorporated

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.